facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 [`globmatch`](./glob.md#globmatch) is a more appropriate choice.
 Not all of the features listed below are enabled by default.
 See [flags](#flags) for more information.

-!!! tip "Backslashes"
+/// tip | Backslashes
 When using backslashes, it is helpful to use raw strings.
 In a raw string, a single backslash is used to escape a character `#!py3 r'\?'`.
 If you want to represent a literal backslash, you must use two: `#!py3 r'some\\path'`.
+///

 Pattern           | Meaning
 ----------------- | -------